 Spaying and neutering may help mitigate some of the more extreme behavior changes, especially if done before an animal reaches sexual maturity.
 However, it will not “cure” a wolf dog of challenging or unwanted behaviors.
-If an owner chooses to wait to spay/neuter, it is important to pay attention to signs that the animal may be reproductively viable and take the necessary steps to prevent issues or unwanted litters.
+If an owner chooses to wait to spay/neuter, it is important they pay attention to signs that the animal may be reproductively viable and take the necessary steps to prevent issues or unwanted litters.

 Wolf dogs may go through behavioral changes during the winter that confuse or frustrate owners, and often result in an animal being surrendered or euthanized because of owner ignorance.
 This seasonal behavioral change is common among higher content wolf dogs and is often referred to as Winter Wolf Syndrome.
 Winter Wolf Syndrome is caused by changes in hormones associated with the natural reproductive cycle of a wolf.
 Unlike dogs, both male and female wolves are reproductively viable only once a year, from January to March depending on the individual’s location and latitude.
 As a result, both males and females may experience major fluctuations in hormone concentrations throughout the year.
 For males, testosterone levels are extremely low from June through September then peak between December and March.
 Females also experience prolonged peaks and valleys in the concentration of their reproductive hormones throughout the year.
 In the late fall and winter, these hormone shifts initiate wolf courtship behaviors.